giannisvassiliou/iSummary/README.md

 JAVA 16 and newer is required

-####          Data : The data including the train-test set and rank of DBPedia nodes based on frequencies in the query log
+###          Data : The data including the train-test set and rank of DBPedia nodes based on frequencies in the query log
-w20test.tsv
+#### w20test.tsv -- the test portion of query log
-w80train.tsv
+#### w80train.tsv -- the construct (train) portion of the query log
-dballnodes.txt
+#### dballnodes.txt  -- rank of nodes present in query log

 ### HOW TO RUN THE PROVIDED JAR FILE ?